-Refer to the Queensland Government's Guide to Better Regulation (May 2019) to identify whether the requirements would provide a net benefit to their community.
+Refer to the Queensland Government's Guide to Better Regulation (PDF, 786KB) (May 2019) to identify whether the requirements would provide a net benefit to their community.

 The local government may also apply to vary some aspects in the applicable QDC, such as specifying the lots over a certain size or just to a part area in their local government.

 Local governments approved to opt-in

 Since 1 September 2014, rainwater tanks or other supplementary water supply systems have been required in the Toowoomba Regional Council area when a building development application is submitted for:

 - some new commercial buildings